pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

     </tr>
 </table>

-For more information on BOSH VM Extensions, refer to the [Creating a Director Config File How-to Guide][vm-extensions].
+For more information on BOSH VM Extensions, refer to the [Creating a director config file](./creating-a-director-config-file.md#vm-extensions).

 To use an ops file, add `-o`
 with the path to the ops file you want to use to your `interpolate` command.